Flomass/EvolutionReplicationOrigins/README.md

 # Scripts

-**Warning:  These scripts are intended to give an idea/ help reproduce the analysis described in the susmentionned paper, but are most of the time not worknig as it is / will require a little work to be adapted**
+**Warning:  These scripts are intended to give an idea/ help reproduce the analysis described in the mentionned paper, but are most of the time not worknig as it is / will require a little work to be adapted**

 Five files are provided to: